leem99/jekyll-now/_posts/2017-7-12-Week1-Project-Benson.md

 * We had a lot of fun with this project.
   * Looked at which stations were the busiest at dinner and lunch.
   * At the busiest stations, which turnstiles were most trafficed.
   * Inspired by an episod of [*Seinfeld*](https://www.youtube.com/watch?v=IFE9C7BBkTY) tried to identify the busiest platforms, in case our client wanted to expand into the trackside halal cart market.
+* The [MTA dataset](http://web.mta.info/developers/turnstile.html) is very messy.
+We Quickly learned that a large part of data science is obtaining and cleaning datasets.
+  * Turnstiles counters periodically reset.
+  * There are several stations with identical names.
+* Once again, very fast pace.
+Went from going over Python, Pandas, git to a finished project in less than a week.
+Finished our analysis an hour before presenting.